Data Observability: How Clearcover Increased Quality Coverage for ELT by 70 Percent

 The data landscape at Clearcover

-When Braun joined Clearcover, he was a one-man data engineering team—and describes the data stack as a “data for analytics” approach.
+When Braun joined Clearcover in 2018, he was the only data engineer on the team—and describes the data stack as a “data for analytics” approach.
 He was using Amazon RDS on the backend, Alooma for data replication into Redshift, and had an Apache Airflow stack running on Kubernetes.
 Braun was also responsible for creating prepared data sets.

 But with his one-man data engineering team responsible for so many layers, bottlenecks started to happen.
 And Braun was spending more time maintaining his tools than actually using them to deliver data.
 With these bottlenecks and a lack of accessibility to—and therefore trust in—the data, many data consumers found workarounds by simply querying the source data directly.